benstanisclasse/Gate-Report-Tools/README.md

 By providing an executable file, we've made it easy to deploy and use the Kings Point application on any Windows machine with minimal hassle.

----

-This section in the README will help users understand that they can run the application without needing to set up a Python environment, making the software more accessible to non-developers.